clementcp/migration_massage/README.md

 for medidata:

+1. run import_users.rb on file containing ALL users.  this will initiate the build of user.yaml

-1. run import_agent.rb - this will build user.yaml some more, listing special agents where tickets are required
+2. run import_agent.rb on file containing agent and groups. this will build user.yaml some more, setting flag "required_agent" for special groups where tickets are required.

-2. run export_tickets.rb.  this will generate tickets.csv
+3. run export_tickets.rb on all 4 ticket files simultaneously. this will generate tickets.csv

-3. run export_tickets_comments.rb.  this will generate ticket comments.csv
+4. run export_tickets_comments.rb on all 3 ticket comment files simultaneously.  this will generate ticket comments.csv

-4. run export_groups.rb.  this will generate groups.csv
+5. run export_groups.rb.  this will generate groups.csv

-5. run export_users.rb.  this will generate users.csv
+6. run export_users.rb.  this will generate users.csv